 If you're interested in participating in the Tournament, you'll need to understand how to play and what the rules are.
 See under Guide, Gameplay and Rules, as well as other information you can read, including Game modes, Scorings, Locations, etc. It'll take a long time to explain everything when the game starts, so we expect you to read this thread carefully and remember most of the important details.

 Prizes The winning prizes will go to the 3 players who have the highest scores of the Tournament for 1st, 2nd and 3rd.
-These prizes will be announced on September 21st, so keep an eye on this thread to find out!
-1st place

 The Tournament takes place in the Amareicas server in Ponydale at Town Hall where we are gathered.
 Wherever you are, be sure to check on Global chat to see which room we are in.